jamieandrews08/MachineLearning/2_Unsupervised_Learning/README.md

 The data for these files is contained in the 'data' folder.

 FILENAME : **Q0_parsedata.py**
-* ** THIS MUST BE RUN FIRST ** Otherwise, other code will not work.
+- *THIS MUST BE RUN FIRST* Otherwise, other code will not work.
-* Takes data from CSV files and perfoms some inital pre-processing to meet needs of analaysis.
-Note: the credit data is randomly sampled by this file.
+- Takes data from CSV files and perfoms some inital pre-processing to meet needs of analaysis.
+- Note: the credit data is randomly sampled by this file.
-* Output is then saved to in HDF format in the 'data' subdirectory.
+- Output is then saved to in HDF format in the 'data' subdirectory.

 FILENAME: **helper.py**
-  * Contains class definitions and basic functions used for anlayis by other files in this location.
+- Contains class definitions and basic functions used for anlayis by other files in this location.
-  * Functions from this file are imported via python import commands.
+- Functions from this file are imported via python import commands.
-  * Output is routed to the 'output' directory.
+- Output is routed to the 'output' directory.

 FILENAME: **Q1_cluster.py**
   * Performs k means and GMM clustering on the datasets created by Q0_parsedata.py
   * Creates output that is routed to the 'output/benchmark' directory.

 FILENAME: **Q1_plot.pynb**
   * Creates plots based omn the output of Q1_cluster.py.
   * Creates output that is routed to the 'output/images/benchmark' directory.

 FILENAME: **Q2_reduce.py**
   * Applies dimensionality reduction techniques to the data stored in data directory.
   * Output is routed to the following directories:
-    - 'output/PCA',
-    - 'output/ICA',
+     'output/PCA'
+     'output/ICA'
-    - 'output/RP'
+     'output/RP'
-    - 'output/RF'
+     'output/RF'

 FILENAME: **Q2_plot.py**